wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

     (4) A failure to comply with subsection (3) does not affect the validity of any Order in Council made under this section.

-    (5) No Order in Council may be made under this section in respect of any medicine or related product, within the meaning of the [Medicines Act 1981][124], except in relation to the price of the medicine or related product.
+    (5) No Order in Council may be made under this section in respect of any medicine or related product, within the meaning of the [Medicines Act 1981][153], except in relation to the price of the medicine or related product.

-    Section 27: substituted, on 28 July 1997, by [section 3][123] of the Fair Trading Amendment Act 1997 (1997 No 43).
+    Section 27: substituted, on 28 July 1997, by [section 3][152] of the Fair Trading Amendment Act 1997 (1997 No 43).

+    Section 27(1): replaced, on 18 December 2013, by [section 15][154] of the Fair Trading Amendment Act 2013 (2013 No 143).

+    Section 27(1A): inserted, on 18 December 2013, by [section 15][154] of the Fair Trading Amendment Act 2013 (2013 No 143).

 ##### 28 Compliance with consumer information standards

-*   (1) If a consumer information standard in respect of goods or services relates to a matter specified in [section 27(1)][35], a person must not supply, or offer to supply, or advertise to supply those goods or services unless that person complies with that consumer information standard.
+*   (1) If a consumer information standard in respect of goods or services relates to a matter specified in [section 27(1A)][37], a person must not supply, or offer to supply, or advertise to supply those goods or services unless that person complies with that consumer information standard.

-    (2) If 2 or more consumer information standards in respect of goods or services relate to a matter specified in [section 27(1)][35], a person must not supply, or offer to supply, or advertise to supply those goods or services unless that person complies with one of those consumer information standards.
+    (2) If 2 or more consumer information standards in respect of goods or services relate to a matter specified in [section 27(1A)][37], a person must not supply, or offer to supply, or advertise to supply those goods or services unless that person complies with one of those consumer information standards.

     (3) Nothing in subsection (1) or subsection (2) applies to goods that are intended for use outside New Zealand if there is applied to the goods---